Key Takeaways

 And they are 46 percent more likely to accept an InMail if they are connected to someone who works at your company.

-This data underscores the idea that people who have some connection to your company or follow your company on LinkedIn would be interested in hearing from someone at your company.
+This data underscores that people connected to your company are interested in hearing from someone there.
+This includes those who follow your company on LinkedIn.

 Tip: See if the recipient is following your company or knows someone at your company.